crukci-bioinformatics/clarityclient-recorder/README.md

-# CRUK-CI Genologics API Java Client Recorder
+# CRUK-CI Clarity API Java Client Recorder

 The Cancer Research UK Cambridge Institute (CRUK-CI) Clarity Java Client provides the Java or Groovy developer a means to work with